SarahLabrotLientz/Updated_Portfolio/README.md

 # Updated_Portfolio
 Welcome to my updated portfolio with mobile responsive features, animation, and a downloadable resume.
-Additional features include links to my LinkedIn, Github and Instagram accounts.
+Additional features include links to my favorite code projects, Linkedin profile, and Github page.